 Marine Insurance is really important.
 Do you insure your home, your car, your holiday?
 The answer is clearly ‘yes’, so why wouldn’t you insure your goods?
 Without insurance, a carrier’s shipping line liability is limited in accordance with their terms and conditions.

 You can take out your own business marine insurance cover or purchase cover via your freight forwarder.
 Pinnacle can provide marine insurance upon request.

 How best to ship your goods from China to UK

 Sea freight is the most popular go-to method of importing goods from China to the UK.
 This is the most cost-effective mode of transport for such long distance, however, the transit time taken to move the cargo by sea is longer than air freight.
 On average, shipping time can vary from 25 days to 45 days.

 Air freight is a good alternative to sea freight when shipping from China to UK.
 It is sometimes referred to as ‘frustrated sea freight’ when employed due to the transit time for sea freight being too long.
 Air freight is commonly used when moving urgently required or sensitive, high-value items.
 Air freight is a faster and more secure way of moving cargo.
 Pinnacle offer a dedicated air and sea freight departments and online tracking to manage your shipments from origin to destination.

 Best Freight Forwarder from China to UK

 All freight forwarders will offer sea, air and road freight services.
 Some freight forwarders businesses will predominate in EU / UK trade, US / UK trade or others.
 In the majority of cases, many UK freight forwarders’ major trade lane will be the China to UK import market, due to the scale of it.

-If you’re ready to make your first shipment from China to the UK, follow the suggestions above and employ a credible and suitable freight forwarder, who will guide you through each step to make your shipments successful.
+If you’re ready to make your first shipment from China to the UK, follow the suggestions above and employ a credible and suitable freight forwarder like Pinnacle, who will guide you through each step to make your shipments successful.